Abstract

 Memory consumption drops slightly from v12 to v14:

-Batch processing remains the critical memory saver – regardless of the core version.
+Batch processing remains the critical memory saver, irrespective of the core version.

 5.3 Cross-Version Optimisation Performance

-Key Takeaway: The 90.6–90.7% improvement from batch processing + feature toggles remains constant across all versions.
-The architectural optimisations are effective – but the fundamental performance profile does not change.
+Key Takeaway: The 90.6–90.7% improvement from batch processing and feature toggles stays constant across all versions.
+The architectural optimisations are effective, but the fundamental performance profile does not change.

-The core bottlenecks of the DataHandler – state accumulation, per-record overhead, cache flushing – exist unchanged in v13 and v14:
+The DataHandler's core bottlenecks — state accumulation, per-record overhead, and cache flushing — remain unchanged in v13 and v14:

 State Accumulation: